 The NHF grid is openly and freely available for download.
 The grid can be used to summarize and convey information at resolutions of 1,7,49 or 343 sq km cell to providing useful landscape information while not revealing and sensitive spatial/attribute details.
 As more projects and regions reference data to the NHF, the spatial extent of data integrated will expand and the number of datasets available for a given cell (data depth) will increase.

-Michael Houts, Kansas Biological Survey and Center for Ecological Research, mhouts@ku.edu WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas Improved Coordination of Monitoring and Information Sharing 9:15 - 9:30 AGENDA ITEM 27 (Hold for pending item from Mexico) 9:30 - 10:15 AGENDA ITEM 28 (Hold for pending item from Cornell) 10:15 - 10:30 BREAK 10:30 - 11:30 AGENDA ITEM 29 (Hold for pending item from co-chairs) 11:30 - 12:30 AGENDA ITEM 30: Close-out open discussion about highlights from the week, action items for the Action Item Plan, and next steps.
+SUBMITTED BY: Michael Houts, Kansas Biological Survey and Center for Ecological Research, mhouts@ku.edu WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas Improved Coordination of Monitoring and Information Sharing Return to summary agenda 12:00 - 12:15 AGENDA ITEM 30 (Hold for pending item from Mexico) 12:15 - 12:30 AGENDA ITEM 31: Close-out open discussion about highlights from the week, action items for the Action Item Plan, and next steps.
 COLLABORATORS & CONTACTS: Co-chairs - Humberto Berlanga (CONABIO), Eric Kershner (FWS), Natalie Savoie (CWS) 12:30 - 2:00 LUNCH 2:00 - 3:15 Closed Session: Working table co-chair session closeouts and Co-chairs Prep time for ET report out.
 3:30 - 5:00 Report Out to the Executive Table 6:30 - 8:30 Closing Ceremony